PedroGITe/SolidAngle/README.md

 Distance from the source point to the desk in the disk axis direction = L

+For faster results use the fast_num.py and change the variables directly

 RUN run.py after installing dependencies:

     from scipy.special import ellipk